hyweljohnllewellyn/hywelme/_posts/2015-11-19-microsoft-office-365-catch-all-exchange-email-rules.md

 Though it has to be said - the email service we have experienced for the last 4 months from Office 365 has been great for spam protection and reliability.
 You get what you pay for.

-Office 365 **does not** support [catch-all](https://en.wikipedia.org/wiki/Catch-all), that is email addresses not specifically defined in the mail server.
+Office 365 by default does not support [catch-all](https://en.wikipedia.org/wiki/Catch-all), that is email addresses not specifically defined in the mail server.

-Additional addresses can be created to re-direct email to a specified user.
-Note that this is distinct to a shared mailbox, which appears as a separate mail box from the user.
+Additional alias addresses can be created to re-direct email to a specified user as a simple and safe substitute to catch-all.

+Note that an additional alias address is distinct to a shared mailbox, which appears as a separate mail box from the user.
 Setting up shared mailboxes on Office 365 will be described in an upcoming post.

 For this example, the 'Exchange' user will be hywel@customdomain.co.uk.
 Additional  'catch-all' email addresses for howell@customdomain.co.uk and contact@customdomain.co.uk will be configured.